-Jefferson County Department of Community Development
+Jefferson County Planning and Community Development Department

-2023 Site Development Review (SDR) & Legal Lot of Record (LLOR) Determination Frequently Asked Questions
+2024 Site Development Review (SDR) & Legal Lot of Record (LLOR) Determination Frequently Asked Questions

 The Site Development Review (SDR) process took effect on 10/4/2022 as a prerequisite to development application submittal per Ordinance 09-1003-22, adopted on 10/3/2022.
 The Department of Community Development (DCD) has created this FAQ page to help answer customer questions about SDR and Legal Lot of Record (LLOR) Determination.
-If you have a question that is not addressed in the FAQ below, please email planning@co.jefferson.wa.us or call 360-379-4450 for further assistance.
+If you have a question that is not addressed in the FAQ below, please email planning@co.jefferson. wa.us or call 360-379-4450 for further assistance.

-Note: Please contact DCD about SDR or LLOR.
+Note: Please contact dCD about SDR or LLOR.
 The offices of the Auditor, Assessor, and Treasurer are not able to assist individual applicants with parcel history research.